stolostron/cluster-backup-operator/README.md

 6. Backup secrets and configmaps with one of the following label annotations:
 `cluster.open-cluster-management.io/type`, `hive.openshift.io/secret-type`, `cluster.open-cluster-management.io/backup`
 7. Use this label annotation for any other resources that should be backed up and are not included in the above criteria: `cluster.open-cluster-management.io/backup`
-8. Resources picked up by the above rules that should not be backed up, can be explicitly excluded when setting this label annotation: `velero.io/exclude-from-backup=true`
+8. Resources picked up by the above rules that should not be backed up, can be explicitly excluded when setting this label annotation: `velero.io/exclude-from-backup: "true"`

 #### Extending backup data
 Third party components can choose to back up their resources with the ACM backup by adding the `cluster.open-cluster-management.io/backup` label to these resources.
 The value of the label could be any string, including an empty string.
 It is indicated though to set a value that can be later on used to easily identify the component backing up this resource.
 For example `cluster.open-cluster-management.io/backup: idp` if the components are provided by an idp solution.